stackanetes/stackanetes/README.md

   - [Overlay network] & [DNS add-on],
   - Kubelet running with `--allow-privileged=true`,

 While Glance may operate with local storage, a Ceph cluster is needed for Cinder.
-Nova's live-migration feature also requires Ceph and DNS resolution of the Kubernetes nodes' hostnames.
+Nova's live-migration feature requires DNS resolution of the Kubernetes nodes' hostnames.

 The [rkt] engine can be used in place of the default runtime for the control plane with Kubernetes 1.4+ and rkt 1.14+.
 Running the compute plane with it is [not yet] supported due to the lack of `--pid=host`, which is [used] by libvirt to decouple the ownership and lifecycle of the virtual machines from the Nova pods.